arangodb/docs/3.10/indexing-which-index.md

   and a SORT or FILTER statement is used in conjunction with the distance function.

-  Furthermore, the geo index and AQL can work with `geojson` objects.
+  Furthermore, the geo index and AQL can work with GeoJSON objects.
-  `geojson` is a
+  GeoJSON is a
   [standard](https://datatracker.ietf.org/doc/html/rfc7946) to use JSON syntax to describe geometric objects on the surface of the earth.
 It can do points, lines and polygons.
 See [Section